droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 **./contrib/devtools** - Specific tools for devs working on the Core repo.

-./contrib/devtools/check-doc.py - Checks if all command line args are documented. [*Added in 0.13*](https://github.com/bitcoin/bitcoin/pull/7280).
+./contrib/devtools/check-doc.py - Checks if all command line args are documented.
+Used primarily for automated testing by the Core team. [*Added in 0.13*](https://github.com/bitcoin/bitcoin/pull/7280).

+./contrib/devtools/check-rpc-mappings.py - Checks if RPC commands are documented.
+Used primarily for automated testing by the Core team. [*Added in 0.16*](https://github.com/bitcoin/bitcoin/pull/10751).

 ./contrib/devtools/clang-format.py - Sets the rules for *clang-format*, a program that formats C/C++/ObjC code. [*Added in 0.12*](https://github.com/bitcoin/bitcoin/pull/6790).